Sarmizegetusa/Coding-Challenge/README.md

 # Coding Challenge

-Based on the API documentation, use the Laravel framework to implement working endpoints for Create Purchase and Retrieve List of Purchases.
+Based on the API documentation, use PHP (preferably using Laravel 5.3, but feel free to use any or no framework), to implement working endpoints for Create Purchase and Retrieve List of Purchases.

     https://github.com/Sarmizegetusa/Coding-Challenge/wiki